ndrean/micro_ex/README.md

 This is a demo of **Phoenix-Elixir-based microservices** demonstrating PNG-to-PDF image conversion with email notifications.
 It is complete enough to understand the concepts used but not production code.

+## The Problem

+**Goal**: Build a system that delivers high-volume PNG-to-PDF conversion with email notifications.

+**Challenge**: Image conversion is CPU-intensive and can become a bottleneck.
+How do you know where the bottleneck is?
+How do you scale efficiently?

+**Answer**: **Observability is the key**.
+Before you can optimize or scale, you need to see:

+- Which service is slow? (traces)
+- How much CPU/memory is consumed? (metrics)
+- What errors occur and when? (logs)

+This demo shows how to instrument a microservices system with OpenTelemetry to gain these insights, then discusses practical scaling strategies based on what you observe.

+## What This Demo Covers

-The idea of this demo is to give an introduction of differents technics:
+The idea of this demo is to give an introduction to different techniques:

 - an OpenAPI design first,
 - protocol buffers contracts between services over HTTP/1.1,